 Report security vulnerabilities to

 Be sure to include an email address where we can reach you in case we need more information.

 We take security issues seriously and will respond swiftly to fix verifiable security issues.
 Some parts of our product are complex and take time to update.
 When properly notified of legitimate issues, well do our best to acknowledge your emailed report, assign resources to investigate the issue, and fix potential problems as quickly as possible.

-Kaseya does NOT offer compensation for vulnerabilities that are disclosed.
+We’re appreciative of the research community and welcome productive cooperation in eliminating threats, vulnerabilities or exploits.
+At this time Kaseya does not offer compensation for vulnerabilities that are disclosed.
 We will, from time to time, say thank you for new and interesting reports in our thanks section of this page.
 Please note however that providing a report does not guarantee a credit.